BU-SENG/foss-project-fire-red/README.md

 ## Admin Dashboard

-The admin dashboard is located in frontend/admin-dashboard/ and provides:
+The admin dashboard is located in frontend/admin-dashboard/ and provides the following functionalities which are:
 - Real-time feedback management
 - Analytics and reporting
 - Admin user management